 Putting The Features Together and Trading EWF Elliott Wave Charts

 Let’s use an example on how traders can use the two features in our charts.
+Please note that these charts are not the latest charts and already outdated.
+However, they serve as an example on how to trade our charts.
 Above shows 1 hour chart of Dow Futures (YM_F) per August 23, 2018.
 The chart shows a clear “Right Side Higher” stamp with invalidation level of 24956.
 This means traders should not try to sell the Index even if it can extend lower a little bit more.
 Traders need to buy the dips instead and the blue box is the area in which the turn higher can happen.
 Thus, traders can look to buy the pullback at 25482 – 25614 (blue box).
 Traders need to decide themselves the exact level to buy, but we present the area in which we believe pair has a high chance of at least turning higher in 3 waves.
 Traders also still need to calculate position size carefully when entering into trade in blue box with stop loss below the lower end of the blue box and risk is limited to maximum 2% of capital.

 Below is how the Index has performed since then